If you found a strange process or program running in Task Manager with the name “

 - Can we remove the Software_Reporter_Tool.exe file?

-Yes, you can delete it manually where you can remove the Software_Reporter_Tool.exe file from your computer which will stop the Software Reporter Tool running on your computer.
+Yes, you can delete it manually where you can remove the Software_Reporter_Tool.exe file from your computer which will stop the Software Reporter Tool from running on your computer.

 Google Chrome users will have two key issues with the Reporter Tool software: when searching the file, it may cause a high device load.
 User reports vary from it when running using 30 percent and more CPU.
-As it may run for as long as 20 minutes, which can interfere with other machine operation.
+As it may run for as long as 20 minutes, which can interfere with other machine operations.